How To Create the Ultimate Home Office (Even With Zero Space)

 The Hideaway Desk

 Your home office doesn't have to be on display 24/7.
-In fact, there's something comforting about putting your work away when you're finished with it.
+There's something comforting about putting your work away when you're finished with it.
 These days, there are plenty of ways to do just that—by blending your desk into your cabinetry or walls.

-You can even disguise your desk as a cabinet in your own bookcase.
+You can even disguise your desk as a cabinet in your bookcase.

 Something to keep in mind if you're hiding your desk: finding a desk chair that can also double as a side chair.
 You might want to skip the wheeled office versions and instead go for a cozy side chair or an extra dining chair draped in faux sheepskin that can double as seating for guests when your office is closed for business.